TDStrasser/KookaBlockly-Reference/docs/source/leds.rst

 Turn ON LED
 -----------

-This block turns the LED, selected from the drop-down box, ON.
+This block turns the LED, selected from the drop-down box, ``ON``.

 .. image:: images/leds-turn-on.png
-   :height: 120
+   :scale: 50%
    :align: center

 Turn OFF LED
 ------------

-This block turns the LED, selected from the drop-down box, OFF.
+This block turns the LED, selected from the drop-down box, ``OFF``.

 .. image:: images/leds-turn-off.png
-   :height: 120
+   :scale: 50%
    :align: center